 Maro has become the Premiership Player of the Month in December 2015, was a travelling reserve for England at the Scotland match, made a highly-promising debut against Italy in the next game before starting against Ireland.
 He then became the RBS Man of the Match with an accomplished all-round performance in the Triple Crown victory over Wales at Twickenham before sharing in the Grand Slam win over France.
 He then became the European Player of the Year, the Land Rover Discovery of the 2015/16 season and Man of the Match in the European Champions Cup triumph over Racing 92.
-By mid-January this year, he had played in 41 Premiership games.
+He has played in 45 Premiership games and scored two tries.

 Maro appeared for London & SE U16 and played for England U18 in the 54-5 win over London Academies on his own school ground.
 He then started four competitive matches for the side, dating back to his debut against Scotland at Hawick in March 2012 and partnered Charlie Ewels in all three triumphant games as England became the European champions in Spain.
 He has also toured Wales with Saracens Academy U18, having travelled to Ireland with Harpenden U14.
 He led England U20 to a 21-20 victory in the 2014 World Rugby Championship over South Africa at Eden Park on his tenth and final appearance for the side.